workers providing first aid to injured co-worker

 Training Room Requirements

-Q: What are the room / space requirements for private group first aid training?
+Q: What are the room/space requirements for private group first aid training?

 A: To meet WorkSafeBC requirements, the training room must have a minimum of 46.5 sq. metres (500 sq. feet) of clear working space in addition to the seating area per class of 10-18 candidates.
 For classes with fewer than 10 candidates, the room must be equal to 4 sq. metres (44 sq. feet) per candidate.
-The instructor must have an unobstructed view of the candidates during the training and / or evaluation.
+The instructor must have an unobstructed view of the candidates during the training and evaluation.

 Q: What if we don’t have a suitable training room onsite?